4.5/5.0 Rating

 • • Fewer customer reviews available

-Consider alternatives if: You want extensive educational support or have $50k+ (where Augusta's education-first approach adds more value).
+Consider alternatives if: You want someone to walk you through everything or have $50k+ (where Augusta's personal education adds more value).